apollographql/specs/link/v1.0/link-v1.0.md

   - the field's return type definition has **any** unsupported EXECUTION directives, or
   - the field definition has **any** unsupported EXECUTION directives

 Such fields are *unresolvable*.
 Consumers MAY attempt to serve schemas with unresolvable fields.
 Depending on the needs of the consumer, unresolvable fields MAY be removed from the schema prior to serving, or they MAY produce runtime errors if a query attempts to resolve them.
-Consumers MAY implement stricter policies, wholly refusing to serve schemas with unresolvable fields, or even refusing to serve schemas with any unsupported EXECUTION features, even if those features are never used in the schema.
+Consumers MAY implement stricter policies, wholly refusing to serve schemas with unresolvable fields, or even refusing to serve schemas with any unsupported EXECUTION schemas, even if those schemas are never used in the schema.

 # Appendix: Validations & Algorithms